tonioloewald/bindinator.js/README.md

 <div data-component="fiddle" data-path="todo"></div>

+And you can _compose_ components (including nesting them) using `data-component`:

+<div data-component="fiddle" data-path="compose-example"></div>

+### Easy Integration

 And you can use third-party libraries easily as well (this example uses `showdown.js` via the [text-render.js](#source=lib/text-render.js) library to render markdown.)

 <div data-component="fiddle" data-path="markdown-editor"></div>

+### Dog Food!

+This site is built using b8r (along with numerous third-party libraries, none of which are global dependencies).
+The inline [fiddle component](#source=fiddle.component.html) used to display interactive examples is 272 lines including comments, styles, markup, and code.
+It's so cleanly isolated from the rest of the page that it doesn't use an iframe.

 ## In a Nut